SDI4Apps/cloud-platform/README.md

 ## Amazon AWS

-In the **Step 3**  of [Launch Wizard](https://eu-west-1.console.aws.amazon.com/ec2/v2/home?region=eu-west-1#LaunchInstanceWizard:), click on **Advanced Details**, then in the section **User Data** click **As file** and upload the file user-data.yaml.
+In the **Step 3**  of [Launch Wizard](https://eu-west-1.console.aws.amazon.com/ec2/v2/home?region=eu-west-1#LaunchInstanceWizard:), when launching Ubuntu 16.04, click on **Advanced Details**, then in the section **User Data** click **As file** and upload the file user-data-xenial.yaml.

 ## CERIT-SC OpenNebula

 Log into [OpenNebula web interface](https://cloud.metacentrum.cz/).
-Instantiate the template 3508 "SDI4Apps platform (4 CPU) VNC".
+Instantiate the template 3717 "SDI4Apps platform 16.04 Xenial".

 It can be also submitted from command line.
-Download the files user-data.yaml, authenticate, then run  *launch_on_ceritsc.sh*.
+Download the files user-data-xenial.yaml, authenticate, then run  *launch_on_ceritsc.sh*.

 ### Setup for CERIT-SC OpenNebula Command Line